ribasco/ucgdisplay/README.md

 ###### Graphic LCD driver features
 * Over 46+ controllers are supported.
 Refer to the table below for the list of supported display controllers.
-* Wraps around the popular U8g2 library.
-All drawing operations present in the library should be similar to the ones found in U8g2.
+* The graphics display module wraps around the popular c/c++ [U8g2](https://github.com/olikraus/u8g2) library by Oliver.
+All drawing operations present in the library should be similar to the ones found in U8g2 (Refer to the official [U8g2 reference manual](https://github.com/olikraus/u8g2/wiki/u8g2reference) for more information).

 #####  Event-driven UI framework (Coming soon)